 QSBS Tax Benefits: Everything a Company Should Know

 Private companies and early-stage startups require funding, for which they need to raise capital with the help of shareholders and investors.
-And as a result, Congress created a tax law in the United States that provides several tax incentives to people who invest in these early-stage businesses.
-The U.S. government in 2015 passed The Protecting Americans from Tax Hikes (PATH) Act, which provides a tax exemption for Qualified Small Business Stock (QSBS).
+Congress created a tax law in the United States that provides several tax incentives to people who invest in these early-stage businesses.
+The U.S. government passed The Protecting Americans from Tax Hikes (PATH) Act, which provides a tax exemption for Qualified Small Business Stock (QSBS).
 With the help of the QSBS exemption, earnings from the sale of a particular type of stock are completely excluded from federal income tax.
-This regulation has attracted the attention of many venture capitalists, business owners, and investors to invest in early-stage startups and private companies.
-This article will further focus on QSBS eligibility rules, QSBS tax exclusion, QSBS tax benefits, types of QSBS, and requirements of QSBS tax benefits.

 What is QSBS?

 QSBS offering is a way to acquire initial or additional funding for qualified startups and existing private firms who seek to grow their operations and expand their business.
-QSBS is often used as a form of in-kind payment and is typically used to pay employees for their services when cash flow is tight.
+It is used as a form of in-kind payment to pay employees for their services when cash flow is tight.
 QSBS is sometimes also used by these businesses to compensate their team members for contributing to the expansion and success of the company.

 Why is QSBS important?